Main / Edit / History / / Users Area

 It is placed on www.mysite.com.

-Now the controller code validates that the user that perform this operation allows to do it (has valid user in session with valid privileges)
+Now the controller code validates that the user that performs this operation is allowed to do it (a valid user in session with valid privileges).

 Now the attacker creates a small form on his site www.foe-cats.com that rates cute kittens and writes a simple form: